Kimberly-Clark (NYSE:KMB) Updates FY 2021 Earnings Guidance

-Kimberly-Clark (NYSE:KMB) last announced its quarterly earnings data on Thursday, July 22nd.
-The company reported $1.47 EPS for the quarter, missing the Zacks’ consensus estimate of $1.71 by ($0.24).
-Kimberly-Clark had a return on equity of 308.07% and a net margin of 10.53%.
-The company had revenue of $4.72 billion for the quarter, compared to analyst estimates of $4.77 billion.
-During the same period in the prior year, the firm posted $2.20 earnings per share.
-The business’s quarterly revenue was up 2.4% compared to the same quarter last year.
-On average, research analysts predict that Kimberly-Clark will post 6.73 earnings per share for the current fiscal year.

-A number of equities analysts have recently commented on KMB shares.
-Deutsche Bank Aktiengesellschaft boosted their price objective on Kimberly-Clark from $137.00 to $139.00 and gave the stock a hold rating in a research report on Friday, July 9th.
-Royal Bank of Canada lowered their price target on Kimberly-Clark from $137.00 to $135.00 and set a sector perform rating for the company in a report on Monday, July 26th.
-HSBC began coverage on Kimberly-Clark in a report on Thursday, September 9th.
-They issued a hold rating and a $131.00 price target for the company.
-Jefferies Financial Group upped their price target on Kimberly-Clark from $150.00 to $155.00 and gave the company a buy rating in a report on Monday, July 19th.
-Finally, Zacks Investment Research raised Kimberly-Clark from a sell rating to a hold rating and set a $141.00 price target for the company in a report on Monday, September 27th.
-Two research analysts have rated the stock with a sell rating, eight have given a hold rating and three have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $138.31.
+A number of research firms have commented on KMB.
+Royal Bank of Canada decreased their target price on shares of Kimberly-Clark from $137.00 to $135.00 and set a sector perform rating on the stock in a research report on Monday, July 26th.
+Zacks Investment Research raised shares of Kimberly-Clark from a sell rating to a hold rating and set a $141.00 price target on the stock in a research report on Monday, September 27th.
+HSBC initiated coverage on shares of Kimberly-Clark in a research report on Thursday, September 9th.
+They set a hold rating and a $131.00 price target on the stock.
+The Goldman Sachs Group reduced their price target on shares of Kimberly-Clark from $142.00 to $125.00 and set a neutral rating on the stock in a research report on Monday, October 25th.
+Finally, Berenberg Bank cut shares of Kimberly-Clark from a buy rating to a hold rating and reduced their price target for the stock from $164.00 to $127.00 in a research report on Tuesday, October 26th.
+Three investment analysts have rated the stock with a sell rating, ten have given a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $133.71.

-A hedge fund recently bought a new stake in Kimberly-Clark stock.
-OLD Mission Capital LLC acquired a new position in Kimberly-Clark Co.
-(NYSE:KMB) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 38,405 shares of the company’s stock, valued at approximately $5,671,000.
+A hedge fund recently raised its stake in Kimberly-Clark stock.
+Morgan Stanley boosted its position in Kimberly-Clark Co.
+(NYSE:KMB) by 23.4% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,816,069 shares of the company’s stock after buying an additional 723,357 shares during the period.
+Morgan Stanley owned approximately 1.13% of Kimberly-Clark worth $510,514,000 as of its most recent SEC filing.
 71.37% of the stock is owned by institutional investors and hedge funds.

 About Kimberly-Clark